Can My Dog Eat Peppermint?

 And what about peppermint oil? 🤔

-If your dog has ever watched you eat a bowl of mint ice cream, you might have wondered if it’s OK to give him a bite.
-But can dogs actually eat peppermint?
+If your dog has ever watched you eat a peppermint candy or a bowl of mint ice cream, you might have wondered if it’s OK to give him a bite.
+But can dogs eat peppermint safely?

 Peppermint isn’t technically toxic to dogs, but you still shouldn’t share your peppermint-flavored foods with your pup for a bunch of other reasons.